xe-nvdk/follow-the-money/README.md

 ## Why InfluxDB?

-I'm in love with Time Series Database.
+I'm in love with Time Series Databases.
 I work for InfluxData, and lastly, why not?

 ## Can I use this?